dotnet/docs/docs/architecture/microservices/microservice-ddd-cqrs-patterns/domain-model-layer-validations.md

 However, from a DDD point of view, the domain model is best kept lean with the use of exceptions in your entity's behavior methods, or by implementing the Specification and Notification patterns to enforce validation rules.

-It can make sense to use data annotations at the application layer in ViewModel classes (instead of domain entities) that will accept input, to allow for model validation within the UI layer.
-However, this should not be done at the exclusion of validation within the domain model.
+To allow for model validation within the UI layer, it can make sense to use data annotations at the application layer in ViewModel classes (instead of domain entities) that accept input.
+However, this validation should not be done at the exclusion of validation within the domain model.

 ### Validate entities by implementing the Specification pattern and the Notification pattern